 Release sites and experimental conditions

 Tagged CRB were radio tracked after release at two locations on Guam: Triton Farm University of Guam, Dededo (13°31'56.8"N 144°52'24.0"E) and Asan Beach National Park, Hagåtña (13°27'57.5"N 144°42'39.4"E).
-Triton Farm is an inland experimental farm bordered by a residential area and uncultivated forest regions that include coconut palms along with other trees.
-Asan Beach National Park is roughly triangular with the ocean bordering one side, wetlands on another, and forested hillside on the third.
-The park itself is a large, open, grassy field and includes with coconut palms on the edges, many of which display CRB damage.
+Triton Farm is an inland experimental farm bordered by a residential area and uncultivated forest areas that include coconut palms along with other trees.
+Asan Beach National Park is roughly triangular with the ocean bordering one side, coastal wetlands on another, and forested hillside on the third.
+The park itself is a large, open, grassy field and includes with coconut palms on the edges, many of which displayed CRB damage at the time of the study.
 Thus, both sites feature relatively accessible terrain that provides a variety of potential breeding sites as well as adult food sources.
 At each study location, a grassy, open area was chosen for CRB release.

 Weather conditions during the experiment were mainly clear with occasional periods of rain and overcast skies.
-On release dates, August 8 to August 14, average temperature ranged from 27°C to 29°C while humidity was 80% to 88%.
-Beetles were generally tracked at night under clear skies with the exception of August 9 during which light showers occurred.
+On release dates, August 8 to August 14, average temperature ranged from 27°C to 29°C while relative humidity was 80% to 88%.
+Beetles were generally tracked under clear skies with the exception of August 9 during which light showers occurred.

 Oryctes rhinoceros capture and specimen selection

 CRB used for radio tracking were wild-caught in bucket traps containing oryctalure and collected within one week of capture.
-These beetles were placed in tubs containing moist peat moss, fed fresh banana slices and allowed to rest.
+These beetles were placed in tubs containing moist peat moss, fed fresh banana slices and allowed to rest for at least three days.

 Only CRB capable of flight were selected for radio tagging and release.
-After a rest period of at least three days, captured beetles were flight tested at least one day prior to experimentation.
+After the rest period, captured beetles were flight tested at least one day prior to experimentation.
 The flight test chamber consisted of a large 121 L lidded garbage container.
 Within the chamber, about 30 beetles were placed in a smaller open metal bowl half filled with moist peat moss atop an upside down 19 L bucket.
 Beetles could only exit the smaller open container by flying out of it; therefore, any beetle found on the bottom of the flight chamber container the next morning was considered flight-capable.
-Flight capable CRB were transported and stored until release in lidded plastic bins about 45 cm by 30 cm by 18 cm containing 4 to 6 inches of damp peat moss.
-Because not all beetles chose when first taken into the field, some beetles remained in storage for up to six days.
+Flight capable CRB were transported and stored until release in lidded plastic bins approximately 45 cm by 30 cm by 18 cm containing 4 to 6 inches of damp peat moss.
+Because not all beetles flew when first taken into the field, some beetles remained in storage for up to six days.

 CRB preparation

-After beetles demonstrated flight capacity, they were marked with a unique four-digit code engraved on one elytrum using a laser engraver (Fenix Flyer, Synrad Inc., Mukilteo, WA, United States).
+Beetles that demonstrated flight capacity were marked with a unique four-digit code engraved on one elytrum using a laser engraver (Fenix Flyer, Synrad Inc., Mukilteo, WA, United States).
 The sex, mass, and elytral dimensions of each beetle were then recorded.
 Both male and female specimens were used.

-Prior to transmitter attachment, the beetle pronotum was abraded to improve adhesion.
+Prior to transmitter attachment, the beetle pronotum was abraded with sandpaper to improve adhesion.
 Transmitters were then affixed to the pronotum with hot melt glue (product xxxx company location xxx model number xxx)(Figure XX picture?) and steady pressure was applied as the adhesive hardened.
-Each glue-on transmitter (model A2414; Advanced Telemetry Systems; Isanti, Minnesota) had a mass of approximately 300 mg and was secured with about 250 mg adhesive.
+Each glue-on transmitter (model A2414; Advanced Telemetry Systems; Isanti, Minnesota) had a mass of approximately 300 mg and was secured with approximately 250 mg of adhesive.

 Tracking equipment